 - exercise classes to improve and maintain functional performance

 - falls prevention classes provide instruction on reducing the risk of falling

 - service hubs address needs of high risk seniors to support living at home

 - scheduled and non-scheduled personal support, homemaking, security checks and 24/7 reassurance services

 - services for patients and family caregivers (often includes respite) in a congregate setting, includes planned social and recreational activities, meals, assistance with the activities of daily living and health care assistance for both individuals with dementia and frailty

 - provides the Central East LHIN with clinical expertise and physician clinical leadership to support practitioners in caring for frail older adults and inform system planning, design and quality improvement

 To track the system's ongoing progress against this Strategic Aim, please visit the Central East LHIN Performance page.

-For more information on these accomplishments, please contact the LHIN at firstname.lastname@example.org or any LHIN-funded Health Service Provider.
+For more information please contact the LHIN at firstname.lastname@example.org or any LHIN-funded Health Service Provider.